DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 # E3.
 Return to the Church
 Once Milivoj has admitted to the bones' theft, [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] can lead the players to the coffin maker's shop.
 (He knows the owner, Henrik, well, and hopes that he can reason with the man.)
 If the players appear skeptical, Father Petrovich—who has the statistics of a **priest**—reveals that he bears the holy symbol of Tasha Petrovna—his ancestor and a mighty follower of Saint Markovia—and promises them that he is more than capable of defending himself.

 If the players suggest reporting the theft of the bones to the burgomaster, Father Petrovich is reluctant to do so, fearing the possibility of raising a panic.
-With a successful DC 15 Charisma (Persuasion) check, however, the players can convince Father Lucian to join them in reporting the theft to Baron Vallakovich, who responds as described in **N6.
-Coffin Maker's Shop.** (If the players don't have Father Petrovic with them, the burgomaster refuses to believe that the bones are responsible for the church's divine protection or to assist the players in recovering them.)
+With a successful DC 15 Charisma (Persuasion) check, however, the players can convince Father Petrovich to join them in reporting the theft to Baron Vallakovich, who responds as described in **N6.
+Coffin Maker's Shop.** (If the players don't have Father Petrovich with them, the burgomaster refuses to believe that the bones are responsible for the church's divine protection or to assist the players in recovering them.)

 > [!abstract]+ **Reporting the Theft**
 >